treeverse/lakeFS/design/accepted/kv_migration.md

 2. Check if current version equals the KV Migration Version and perform KV Migration
 3. KV Migration will consist of 2 main steps: Export, Import
 4. Export:
    1. Each migrating package will read the data from postgres into its corresponding KV models
    2. Data will be saved on file per pkg in its KV format
-   3. Each pkg file will consist of a header containing the migration version and etc…
+   3. Each pkg file will consist of a header containing the migration version and creation date
    4. Files will be saved in a designated export folder
 5. Import:
    1. Read files content from the ‘export’ folder directly to DB

 6. Upon successful import - update DB migration version in DB
-7. Drop old DB tables
+7. Drop old DB tables - support an optional flag for testing purposes

 ## Failures:
 1. In event of failure on any of the KV migration steps, before the DB migration version is updated, the migration will be considered as failed